 Each school publishes a statement specifying its standards and procedures for the award of tenure and for promotion within the tenured ranks.
 These statements should relate the standards and procedures to specific disciplines.
-Any departure in these specifications from any rule of the Faculty Manual must be consistent with the general principles stated herein and be approved by the Provost or the Vice Chancellor for Health Affairs, as appropriate.
+Any departure in these specifications from any rule of the Faculty Manual must be consistent with the general principles stated herein and be approved by the Provost, or in the case of faculty in the School of Medicine Clinical Departments only by the Dean of the School of Medicine.

-At the end of the academic year, the Dean of each school submits to the Provost or to the Vice Chancellor for Health Affairs, as appropriate, a copy of the school's current statement, along with an indication of any proposed revisions.
-The Provost and the Vice Chancellor for Health

-Affairs review these statements and inform the schools of any problems prior to the beginning of the next academic year.
+At the end of the academic year, the Dean of each school (other than for the Clinical Departments of the School of Medicine) submits to the Provost, a copy of the school's current statement, along with an indication of any proposed revisions.
+The Provost reviews these statements and informs the schools of any problems prior to the beginning of the next academic year.
+For the School of Medicine, the Dean of the School of